 'The Darks' (forthcoming)

 The Darks is a noirish literary novel that adopts and makes use of elements of crime fiction and has, at its heart, a corpse and a case of mistaken identity.
 Exploring themes of hardship and isolation, the novel is set in south-east London during the mid 90s and attempts to convey the atmosphere of living in this harsh, urban location.
-Recent books that I had in mind while writing this novel were JM Coetzee’s Disgrace, James Lasdun’s The Horned Man and Rupert Thomson’s Soft.
+Books I had in mind while writing this novel were Ralph Ellison's Invisible Man, James Lasdun’s The Horned Man and Rupert Thomson’s Soft.

 The novel begins with Jeziah locked up in a police cell.
 We gradually come to understand that he is there of his own volition; he suffers from a psychotic condition, the causes of which are unclear, but which he calls his ‘darks’.
 Ester, too, has a psychological affliction – the ‘gift’ of second sight.
 Proceeding from the initial enigma of the incorrect identification of a body dragged from the river, the novel switches between the points of view of Jeziah and Ester as the story progresses.
 Initially, Jeziah and Ester are unaware of each other’s existence, but their lives and fates become entwined as the story unfolds, culminating in an act of violence that will release them both from the prisons of their pasts and send them off into new, hopeful directions.